-Information for individuals interested in chaplain ministry, those pursuing a new endorsement as a Texas Baptist Chaplain, those wishing to transfer their endorsement, and those needing to update their endorsement.
+Information for individuals interested in chaplain ministry, those pursuing a new endorsement Baptist Chaplaincy Relations, those wishing to transfer their endorsement, and those needing to update their endorsement.

-Texas Baptists endorse in nine distinct categories: Health Care, Military, Restorative Justice, Pastoral Counseling, Marketplace, Crisis Resiliency, Public Safety, Coaching and Biker ministries.
-These Texas Baptist missionaries often serve where local pastors would not have access.
+Baptist Chaplaincy Relations endorses chaplains in nine distinct categories: Health Care, Military, Corrections, Pastoral Counseling, Marketplace, Crisis Resiliency, Public Safety, Coaching and Biker ministries.
+These Baptist missionaries often serve where local pastors would not have access.
 They are full-time, part-time and volunteers who are deeply involved in Kingdom work!

-Texas Baptist chaplains serve in the Federal Bureau of Prisons, the Texas Department of Criminal Justice and many are volunteers in local city or county jails all across the State.
+Baptist Chaplaincy Relations chaplains serve in the Federal Bureau of Prisons and state prisons, and many are volunteers in local city or county jails.
 They provide hope and ministry to prisoners and prisoners’ families in a ministry that is often invisible to many in the local church, but a ministry specifically directed by our Lord: “…I was in prison and you visited me….”

-Several of our Texas Baptist chaplains work for public safety institutions – the Border Patrol, local fire and police departments and EMS organizations – some are paid and many are volunteers who serve alongside our First Responders and minister to them as they serve and protect us.
-Some of these also serve on local disaster response teams.
+Several of our Baptist Chaplaincy Relations chaplains work for public safety institutions –Border Patrol, local fire and police departments and EMS organizations.
+Some are paid, and many are volunteers who serve alongside our First Responders and minister to them as they serve and protect their communities.

-Texas Baptists have a growing number of chaplains who are trained and on standby to go into the aftermath of disasters and do ministry in helping the survivors cope with their loss and move forward into a new life.
-These chaplains are prepared to drop everything and be deployed into the most horrific of situations (after Katrina or Ike, for example) and assist in community crisis response and resiliency.
+Baptist Chaplaincy Relations has a growing number of chaplains who are trained and on standby to go into the aftermath of disasters and do ministry to help survivors cope with their loss.
+These chaplains are prepared to drop everything and be deployed into the most horrific of and assist in community crisis response and resiliency.